isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/WalkthroughOfGoogleBigQuery.rst

  This specific dataset contains data from the Broad-Novartis Cancer Cell Line Encyclopedia (CCLE) project and is being redistributed with permission from the Broad Institute.

  Neither the CCLE project nor the Broad institute are responsible for any errors that may have been made when creating these tables.
-For more information about the CCLE project and to access the original datasets, please refer to the CCLE website: http://www.broadinstitute.org/ccle/home
+For more information about the CCLE project and to access the original datasets, please refer to the `CCLE website.  <http://www.broadinstitute.org/ccle/home>`_

 * **isb-cgc:genome_reference**